 Phone: (901) 522-1808

-Emmanuel Center (formerly Emmanuel Episcopal Center) a youth outreach, educational enrichment and college attainment ministry in the heart of what was once Foote and Cleaborn Homes with an additional site in North Memphis.
+Emmanuel Center (formerly Emmanuel Episcopal Center) is a youth outreach, educational enrichment and college attainment ministry in the heart of what was once Foote and Cleaborn Homes with an additional site in North Memphis.

 Father Colenzo Hubbard